-Most recently, tensions have continued to rise with the growing number of trade disputes in which the United States has been involved.
+Most recently, tensions have increased with the increase in trade disputes in which the United States has been involved.
 The United States has started increasing tariffs (taxes on imports and exports) on some of its major trading partners due to what it claims are unfair trade agreements.
-Although many different industries have been targeted, agricultural products feature heavily in these disputes.
+Although many different industries have been targeted, agricultural products are a big part in these disputes.
 China has increased tariffs on US products including canola, soybeans, maize, pork, and other goods.
 Canada has applied tariffs to beef, chocolate, yogurt, and more.
 The effect of these tariffs is almost always to reduce the amount of goods traded between countries, forcing people to find other sources of that good.

-These trade disputes have significant impacts for any other countries that are also involved in trade agreements.
-For example, if China buys significantly less maize from the United States, then that maize gets sent to another country, which could drive prices lower there and put local farmers out of business, or it might not get sold at all, harming the farmers in the United States.
+These trade disputes impact other countries that are also involved in trade agreements.
+For example, if China buys less maize from the United States, then that maize gets sent to another country, which could drive prices lower there and put local farmers out of business, or it might not get sold at all, harming the farmers in the United States.
 These disruptions can have many unintended consequences, and the global community is still adapting to the effects of the new US tariffs.